How Long Does It Take to Become a Medical Assistant? Length of School, Training Programs, & Certification

 During the program, you will cover topics such as anatomy, clinical medicine, and administrative assisting.
 You may also participate in an externship where you shadow working medical assistants to help you get some in-person experience.

-How Long a Medical Assistant Certificate from a Community College Takes
+How Long Medical Assistant Certificate Programs from Community Colleges Take

 Length: 12 months